Speedometer Calibration for Virginia Speeding Cases

 Defective Speedometer Evidence for Virginia Speeding Ticket

 A dynamometer or “dyno” is typically used to measure the accuracy of the speedometer at different speed intervals.
 As you can see in the sample calibration above, the speedometer calibration report should have two columns: one showing the actual speed of your vehicle and another showing your speedometer’s displayed speed.
 Mechanics will often test a vehicle at 10 mph increments.
 This test can be done for digital or analog speedometers.
+Many drivers have no idea their speedometer is not accurate.

 Virginia Speedometer Calibrations is Evidence in a Speeding Case